Russian Thistle Control

 What is Russian Thistles?

 • Russian thistle is a summer annual broadleaf weed usually found in dry, disturbed sites such as pastures or along fences.
 In its later stages of growth, this weed develops wider branches and becomes brittle.
-Most people recognize Russian thistle when fully matured as a tumbleweed.
+When fully mature, most people recognize the Russian thistle as a tumbleweed.

 How to Get Rid of Russian Thistle

-• To get rid of Russian thistle or tumbleweed, you will need to apply a post-emergent such as 2,4-D Amine Selective Post Emergent Herbicide or Fahrenheit Herbicide.
+• To get rid of Russian thistle or tumbleweed, apply a post-emergent such as 2,4-D Amine Selective Post Emergent Herbicide or Fahrenheit Herbicide.

 Preventing Russian Thistle Reinfestation

 • Prevent more Russian thistles and tumbleweeds from returning to your property by making pre-emergent applications with products like Quali Pro T/I 2.5 G Trifluralin Herbicide from late April to August.
-You will also need to implement other cultural practices such as watering your yard and foliage with an inch of irrigation to maintain a moist soil and encourage new plant growth as Russian thistles is intolerant to shade and not a strong competitor with dense vegetation.
+You will also need to implement other cultural practices, such as watering your yard and foliage with an inch of irrigation to maintain moist soil and encourage new plant growth.
+Russian thistles are intolerant to shade and not a strong competitor with dense vegetation.

 Questions and Answers